automl/DeepCAVE/docs/converters/index.rst

    optuna
    bohb
    deepcave
-   custom
+   custom_converters

 The Run Object
 --------------

-DeepCAVE utilizes :ref:`run<deepcave.runs.run>` objects as a fundamental unit for data interpretation.
+DeepCAVE utilizes :ref:`Run<deepcave.runs.run>` objects as a fundamental unit for data interpretation.
 A run represents a hyperparameter optimization process, encompassing a collection of trials, each corresponding to a specific hyperparameter configuration with its associated